YASSIRFRI/lentaDB/README.md

 ## Usage
 Provide instructions on how to use and integrate Lenta DB into different projects.

-## Contributing
-Contributions to Lenta DB are welcome!
-Please follow the [Contributing Guidelines](CONTRIBUTING.md) to contribute to the development of the project.

 ## License
 This project is licensed under the [MIT License](LICENSE).